-Upgrade using the ALL file will retain existing router configuration, whereas using the RST file will reset the configuration to factory defaults.
+- Upgrade using the ALL file will retain existing router configuration, whereas using the RST file will reset the configuration to factory defaults. - For firmware "downgrading", please consider using "restore backup firmware with config" to avoid potential config compatibility issue.

 Item Description Firmware Versiono Status Check The Latest Firmware - Click to check for updated firmware.
 Any available new firmware files will be displayed and you can download any one of them by clicking Download.
-After the file has been downloaded, click Select followed by Upgrade to perform the firmware upgrade.
-Check Firmware - Google Chrome Check Firmware - Google Check Firmware - Web Firmware Upgrade Click Browse to select the firmware file, followed by Upgrade to start the upgrade process, or Preview to display detailed information about the selected firmware file:
+After the file has been downloaded, click Select followed by Upgrade to perform the firmware upgrade. ● Check Firmware - Google Chrome A 不安全 192.168.1.1/doc/frmupCheckFW.HTM Language Version Firmware Download Web Firmware Upgrade Click Browse to select the firmware file, followed by Upgrade to start the upgrade process, or Preview to display detailed information about the selected firmware file:

-V-1-15 Internal Service User List
+V-1-16 Internal Service User List